-B. Merriam Webster's New Collegiate Dictionary, Tenth Edition
+B. Merriam Webster's Collegiate Dictionary, Tenth Edition

-If a word having more than eight letters is played, first look it up in the OSPD2.
-There are almost 12,000 words having more than eight letters in the OSPD2.
-If a longer word is listed in the OSPD2, it is acceptable.
-If it is not listed in the OSPD2, to be judged acceptable the word must appear as a main entry or inflected form or alternate spelling in bold print in Merriam-Webster's New Collegiate Dictionary, 10th Edition.
+If a word having more than nine letters is played, first look it up in the OWL.
+If a longer word (more than 9 letters) is not listed in the OWL, to be judged acceptable the word must appear as a main entry or inflected form or alternate spelling in bold print in Merriam-Webster's Collegiate Dictionary, 10th Edition (MW10).
 It must not be capitalized, hyphenated, contracted, foreign or listed only as part of a multi-word phrase.
-Words of fewer than nine letters listed in the Merriam-Webster but not in the OSPD2 are not acceptable, nor are inflections of main entries of fewer than nine letters.
-Any word used in the definition of a word, but not listed in the dictionary itself, will not be acceptable.
+Words of fewer than ten letters listed in the Merriam-Webster but not in the OWL are not acceptable, nor are inflections of main entries of fewer than ten letters.
+Any word used in the definition of a word but not listed in the dictionary itself, will not be acceptable.
+Example: 'QUO" is only listed as part of a two-word phrase, ''status quo", and is therefore unacceptable. ''TOREUTICS" is listed in MW10 as a noun and is therefore acceptable.